Resources are inefficiently distributed.

 Some people are fighting every month to survive and raise their children, whereas other rich families literally have rooms full of items that they never use.
 Even the average American household has a massive abundance of unused food, clothes and supplies; meanwhile in parts of Latin America, India, Myanmar, Africa…. many people don’t even have a pair of decent shoes or clothing.

 The tragedy that many people live their lives working in an office, on things they don’t enjoy, commuting back and forth in heavy traffic, creating more wealth for someone higher up the ladder than for themselves.Many people go through life with no real sense of community.
 They have few real friends, they do not have a support system, and most importantly they don’t have someone to talk to.
+You can do something for yourself as Sunflower Maids do.
 I think loneliness is an unspoken epidemic, especially in this age where you get on the bus and everyone is on their phones.

 The tragedy of unfulfilled potential.
 In many areas, there are people with extraordinary talents but either: a) they are too financially limited to spend much time on developing their true talents; b) they are lonely and have no one to share their talents with; or c) they are addicted to television, food, video games, prescription drugs, or anything else that leaves them uninspired to follow their dreams.